wlabatey/job_scraper/README.md

 # Simple Job Scraper

-Searches Stackoverflow & Dice for jobs and saves the results to DynamoDB.
+~~Searches Stackoverflow & Dice for jobs and saves the results to DynamoDB.~~

+Job site aggregator.
+Scrapes results from multiple job sites and returns result to web page.

+Uses AWS Lambda, Python, Scrapy & Travis CI.

+Will eventually use Django for the web app.

 ## To Do (Adapt to new architecture)